Pathinettam Padi Movie Review: Inspirational, Enlightener And Entertainer!

 Performances

 Pathinettam Padi brings to the fore a group of energetic youngsters.
 They have been groomed pretty well by the director and fits perfectly as the characters.
 Performances of most of them do give a feel that they are experienced campaigners.
 Mammootty appears as John Abraham Palackal, and his character is in a sense the soul of the movie.
 He is there on the screen in a good number of scenes and the character, with peculiar traits, is safe in his hands.
 As usual, he steals the show with his impeccable performance and there is much to cheer for his fans.
 Prithviraj and Arya do their roles perfectly and we feel their presence in the entire narrative.
+Ahaana Krishna, Lalu Alex, Maniyanpilla Raju, Manoj K Jayan too have come up with good performances.
 Suraj does make a huge impact with his cameo.
 Unni Mukundan, Priyamani etc., too appear in valuable cameos.

 Other Aspects